Kern County residents cope, make do while staying home

 Others are coping well.

-Jessica Lessaos, a local barber, was enjoying breakfast and a game of dominoes with her son Thursday morning — and it was nice.
+Jessica Lessaos, a local barber, was enjoying breakfast and a game of dominoes with her son on March 26 — and it was nice.
 On a typical weekday morning, they're both too busy to hang out.
 The unprecedented changes have ushered in benefits.

 "While this is definitely a challenging time," Lessaos said, "my son is absolutely thrilled that we are home together."